strimzi/strimzi-kafka-operator/CONTRIBUTING.md

 All bugs, tasks or enhancements are tracked as [GitHub issues][issues].
 Issues which might be a good start for new contributors are marked with the [“good-start”][newbie-issues] label.

-The [developer quick start guide][dev-quick-start] describes how to quickly get setup to build Strimzi from source.

-The [development guide][development-guide] describes in more detail the various ways you can build Strimzi and how to test your changes before submitting a patch or opening a pull request.
+The [development guide][development-guide] describes how to quickly get setup to build Strimzi from source.
+It also goes into more detail of various ways you can build Strimzi and how to test your changes before submitting a patch or opening a pull request.

 The [release checklist][release-list] describes the steps that need to be completed for a new version release.